mk-fg/git-nerps/README.rst

   size.

-  Currently only ed25519 keys are supported, but that's mostly because I don't see much reason to even allow other (mostly broken) types of keys, "BEGIN OPENSSH PRIVATE KEY" format should be roughly same for all types of keys.
+  Currently only ed25519 keys are supported, but that's mostly because I don't see much reason to even allow other (mostly broken) types of keys - "BEGIN OPENSSH PRIVATE KEY" format should be roughly same for all types of keys.